ageorge95/TOMATO-simple-chia-forks-NFT-recovery/README.md

 # TOMATO-simple-chia-forks-NFT-recovery

+### NOTE: The tool was tested only on windows; on linux some users reported issues regarding the paths construction.
+See the troubleshooting channel from TOMATO's Discord server for more info (which is linked below) => if you want to use the tool on linux you are on your own, for now.

 - The tool:
   - can recover NFT pool rewards for chia and chia forks blockchains
   - is compatible with both v1 and v2 full node databases